The LeadersIn Maritime Law

 One of the main types of salvaging is a simple tug back to shore.
-Tugboats are incredibly strong vessels that are typically commissioned to tow boats that are much larger.
-If a vessel has run aground and it can be safely moved to shore without repair or only with minor repairs, then it will be towed.
-Some vessels are far too damaged to be towed back to shore for repairs.
+Tugboats are incredibly strong vessels commissioned to tow other vessels.
+If a vessel has run aground and can be safely moved to shore with no or minor repairs, it will be towed.
+Some vessels are too damaged to be towed back to shore.
 For this, salvage tugs are used.
-These vessels come outfitted with firefighting gear, diving equipment, and other equipment that might be necessary to get a boat ready for tow.
+These vessels come outfitted with firefighting gear, diving equipment, and other gear that might be necessary to get a boat ready for tow.

 Removing a Wreck to Avoid Environmental Contamination

-This is an incredibly dangerous, but necessary, occupation.
-If you are employed in this industry and were injured on the job, do not hesitate to speak with a representative from Arnold & Itkin about your rights.
+Marine salvage is an incredibly dangerous, but necessary, occupation.
+If you are employed in this industry and have been injured on the job, do not hesitate to speak with a representative from Arnold & Itkin about your rights.
 As an offshore worker, you have the right to an attorney.
 By speaking with us, you can learn of your benefits and possible areas for compensation.
-You are likely covered by the Jones Act or a similar provision in admiralty law that can provide you with the treatment and care necessary for covering medical costs, lost wages and noneconomic damages such as pain and suffering.
-You may be employed as a salvage diver, support personnel, or even a pilot.
+You are likely covered by the Jones Act or a similar provision in admiralty law that can provide you with the treatment and care necessary for covering medical costs, lost wages, and non-economic damages such as pain and suffering.
+This may apply if you are employed as a salvage diver, support personnel, or even a pilot.

 • Please enter your first name.